Arnold Mathew: Biography

 Mathew was born in the French Second Empire in 1852, son of Major Arnold Henry Ochterlony Mathew (originally Matthews, d.
 1894; his son later claimed him to have been 3rd Earl Landaff).
 Major Mathew was son of Major Arnold Nesbit Mathew (originally Matthews), of the Indian Army, and his Italian wife, Contessa Eliza Francesca, daughter of Domenico Povoleri di Nagarole, a Marquis of the Papal State; through this descent the Rev. Arnold Mathew claimed the title of Count Povoleri di Vicenza.
 Major Arnold Nesbit Mathew was allegedly the son- born only five months after his parents' marriage- of the 1st Earl Landaff, sent to live with an uncle in light of the circumstances of his birth.
 This constituted the basis for the Rev. Arnold Mathew's claim to be 4th Earl Landaff, which would not come to be officially recognised.
 Research revealed the contemporary birth of an Arnold Nesbit Matthews to William Richard Matthews and his wife Anne at Down Ampney, Gloucestershire, which in conjunction with the Rev. Arnold Mathew's father and grandfather having originally been named 'Matthews' rather than 'Mathew', has been considered to cast sufficient doubt on the claim to descent from the Earls Landaff as to render it invalid.

 Mathew was educated at Sedbergh School.
-Mathew was a relative of Theobald Mathew, the noted "Apostle of Temperance".
+He was a relative of Theobald Mathew, the noted "Apostle of Temperance".

 Mathew was baptised in the Roman Catholic Church.
 At age two, due to his mother's scruples, he was rebaptised in the Church of England.
 Mathew "went on oscillating between Rome and Canterbury for the rest of his life."
 He studied for the ministry in the Scottish Episcopal Church, but sought reconciliation and confirmation in the Church of Rome.